Third State of the Nation Address

 As we take a long, hard look at the future, what we see is the need for long, hard work ahead.

 Under threat of a national and regional slowdown, we must keep working at the basics which, because they had been forgotten, led to the Asian crisis in the first place.
-We must keep up the pace of reforms, particularly by improving governance all around, by adhering to sound macroeconomic policies, and by taking measures to keep the banking and financial system sound, strong, and prudent.
+We must keep up the pace of reforms, particularly by improving governance all around.

 I must confess, however, that I find the faddish word reform as too weak and wimpish.
-What I believe the Philippine economy needs is not just reforms but radical restructuring, from the ground up.
+What I believe the Philippine economy needs is not just reforms but radical restructuring.

 Radical restructuring entails the modernization of the economy, both physically and electronically, to make it more productive, efficient, and globally competitive.
 And modernization must touch not just agriculture and industry but the brains and hands of our people, to put the country squarely on the path of the information superhighway, which in turn links the world’s knowledge-based economies into one vast global network.

-Physically, the sunset industries we inherited from the past must yield to the sunrise industries of the Internet age.
-Agriculture must go through a total technological conversion and our education must catch up with the twenty-first century.
+Physically, the sunset industries we have inherited from the past must yield to the sunrise industries of the Internet age.
+Agriculture must go through a total technological conversion, and our education must catch up with the 21st century.